moby/moby/docs/sources/installation/rhel.md

 non-distro kernel packages.

 > **Warning**:
-> Please make sure that your system is up to date by installing updates
-> using `yum update` and rebooting your system.
+> Please keep your system up to date using `yum update` and rebooting
-> Keeping the system up to date is recommended to ensure your system
+> your system.
+Keeping your system updated ensures critical security
-> receives fixes for critical security vulnerabilities and severe bugs.
-> The fixes for severe bugs include fixes for potential kernel panics
+>  vulnerabilities and severe bugs (such as those found in kernel 2.6.32)
-> specific to kernel 2.6.32.
+> are fixed.

 ## Installation